Need to write another post?

 Sometimes, the thought of writing induces a thumping headache.

-But then you spot a teeny-tiny idea, and you wonder … can you turn this snippet into a solid blog post?
+Can you turn this tiny idea into a solid blog post?
 A post that’s fun and valuable?

 Step 1.
 Vet your idea